NuevoFoundation/workshops/content/english/linux-basics/activity-11.md

 zip is a command that compresses a set of files.
 Zip [name of zip file] [filenames to be zipped]

 You did it!
-Thanks for your help and Nuvee really appreciates all of the advice and tips you gave him/her!
+Thanks for your help and Nuvi really appreciates all of the advice and tips you gave him!

 ----